vFlicker/node-graphql-service/README.md

 ### Running application

-Rename .env.example to .env
+> Rename .env.example to .env

-To run services:
+To run application:

 ```
 npm start
 ```

 To build the application:

 ```
 npm run build
 ```